kjanshair/kjanshair.github.io/_posts/aws/2020-9-18-setting-up-aws-managed-remote-access-vpn-vpg-1-2.md

 <img src="https://kjanshair.blob.core.windows.net/aws/setting-up-aws-managed-s2s-vpn-vpg-1-2/5.png" alt="5" class="img-responsive center-block"/>
 {% endif %}

-Provide a useful tag name, choose the **Static Routing** option and put the public IP address of your on-prem network there.
-I'm on my local-machine and my machine is behind a NAT, so I'll put my public IP address here.
+Provide a useful tag name, choose the **Static Routing** option and enter the public IP address of your on-prem network there.
+I'm on my local machine and my machine is behind a NAT, so I'll enter my public IP address here.
 You can find your public IP address simply by [googling what is my ip](http://bfy.tw/2mP).

-We now have both Virtual Private Gateway and Customer Gateway ready.
+We now have both a Virtual Private Gateway and a Customer Gateway ready.
 Let's create the VPN connection.

 #### Creating a Remote Access VPN Connection